dhtaxonomy/TaDiRAH/reading/activities.md

 Content Analysis
 ----------------
-Content Analysis is a method which aims to analyse aspects of digital objects relating to their meaning, such as identifying concepts or meaningful units.
+Content Analysis is a method which aims to analyse aspects of digital objects relating to their meaning, such as concepts or meaningful units.
 Relevant techniques include Topic Modeling, Sentiment Analysis, Information Retrieval, Discourse Analysis, but also Named Entity Recognition.

 Network Analysis
 ----------------